bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-2-validator-taxonomy.md

 - users are not incentivised to participate, and may not bother to run their validators consistently, or at all.

 Moreover, users who run into difficulty in using client software or simply lose interest in the project are likely simply to "walk away" from the network rather than using the *voluntary exit* procedure defined in the spec.
 But before getting into that, let's first take a look at how the make-up of the validator set varies over the course of the dataset.
+As before, we start by getting pulling out some of the data we need from `chaind`:

 <details><summary><code>input 1</code></summary>